The 8 Most Famous Churches in Paris You Need to Visit

 Saint Étienne du Mont

-The architecture is an intriguing mix of late Gothic and early Renaissance.
-Inside the church, note the stained glass depiction of the Apocalypse.
-The church is also home to the shrine of St. Genevieve, the patron saint of Paris.
+The architecture mixes late Gothic and early Renaissance styles.
+Inside, you will find a stained glass depiction of the Apocalypse.
+The church also houses the shrine of St. Genevieve, the patron saint of Paris.

 People walking outside of Saint Étienne du Mont in Paris, one of the most famous churches in Paris.

-If you’re into late Gothic and early Renaissance architecture, you’ll love famous churches in Paris.
+If you love late Gothic and early Renaissance architecture, you will enjoy these famous churches in Paris.
 Photo credit: Antonio Sessa

 Saint-Sulpice